brimdata/zui/docs/Supported-Platforms.md

 ## Linux

-Brim's [test automation](#automated-testing) runs on Ubuntu 18.04 (`.deb` package) and therefore this is the Linux distribution on which we are best able to ensure quality and prevent regressions.
+Brim's [test automation](#automated-testing) runs on Ubuntu 20.04 (`.deb` package) and therefore this is the Linux distribution on which we are best able to ensure quality and prevent regressions.

-An `.rpm` package is also provided that is periodically [smoke tested](https://github.com/brimdata/brim/wiki/Supported-Platforms#smoke-testing) on CentOS 8.
-The [CentOS FAQ](https://wiki.centos.org/FAQ/General) explains that CentOS "aims to be functionally compatible with Red Hat Enterprise Linux" ([RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux)).
-Therefore the CentOS versions listed in this article provide the basis of the Brim supportability expectation for the equivalent RHEL version.
+An `.rpm` package is also provided that is periodically [smoke tested](https://github.com/brimdata/brim/wiki/Supported-Platforms#smoke-testing) on Rocky 8.3.
+The [Rocky Linux site](https://rockylinux.org/about) explains that Rocky seeks to maintain the [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux)-compatibility mission formerly championed by [CentOS](https://www.centos.org/).
+Therefore the Rocky versions listed in this article provide the basis of the Brim supportability expectation for the equivalent RHEL version.

 Basic [smoke testing](#smoke-testing) has also validated the _oldest_ release on which Brim appeared to work for each common distribution, as
 follows:

-* Ubuntu 18.04
+* Ubuntu 20.04
-* CentOS 8 1905
 * Debian 10.0.0
-* Fedora 28
+* Fedora 29
+* Rocky 8.3
+* CentOS 8 1905 (deprecated)

 Therefore we do _not_ recommend attempting to run Brim on distributions older than those listed above.